 Public Water Fluoridation adjusts the fluoride content that occurs naturally in a community's water to the best level for preventing tooth decay.
-Hundreds of studies during the past 60 years show that community water fluoridation is a safe and effective way to prevent tooth decay.
-Children and adults who are at low risk for dental decay can stay cavity-free through frequent exposure to small amounts of fluoride in drinking water.
+Hundreds of studies during the past 60 years show that community water fluoridation is a safe and effective way to help prevent tooth decay.
 Less than 51% of Mississippi's population received public water fluoridation, compared to 69% nationally, in 2006.
-Since July 1, 2003, a public-private partnership with the Bower Foundation provides additional resources to increase the population receiving optimally fluoridated water.
-Subsequently, 64 new water systems have been approved for fluoridation, increasing the proportion of population that receives fluoridated water to 54.3%.
-However, 41 water systems have not completed installation of their fluoridation program due to funding shortages.
-The estimated total cost to install a new fluoridation system at each water entry point is \$26,700.
+A public-private partnership with the Bower Foundation has resulted in 66 new water systems approved for fluoridation, increasing the proportion of population that receives fluoridated water to 54.6%.